Borsig Palace: History

 The Borsig family never used the building as a residence, as Albert Borsig died shortly after its completion.
 By 1904 it was the headquarters of the Prussian Mortgage Bank (Preußische Pfandbriefbank).

 In June 1933, Palais Borsig became the official residence and offices of the Vice-Chancellor of Germany, Franz von Papen.
 On March 23, 1934 the Nazi government purchased the Vice-Chancellery (Reichsvizekanzlei).
 During this period the building was also referred to as the "Reich complaint unit," since von Papen and his closest associates formed a conservative resistance group to Nazi dictatorship.
-This "Papen Circle" included seven members from his staff: Herbert von Bose, Wilhelm Freiherr von Ketteler, Friedrich Carl von Savigny, Fritz Günther Tschirschky, Hans von Kageneck, Kurt Josten and Walter Hummel.
+This "Papen Circle" included seven members from his staff: Herbert von Bose, Wilhelm Freiherr von Ketteler, Friedrich Carl von Savigny Jr., Fritz Günther Tschirschky, Hans von Kageneck, Kurt Josten and Walter Hummel.
 The lawyer Edgar Julius Jung and members of his firm were also involved.

 During the "Night of the Long Knives," a purge of Sturmabteilung (SA) leadership, Hitler took the occasion to have various other political opponents arrested or executed.
 This included members of the "Papen Circle," and on the morning of June 30, 1934, the Borsig Palace was stormed by an SS-squad and a few Gestapo agents.
 Bose, the Vice-Chancellery press secretary, was forced into a conference room – allegedly to be interrogated – and shot from behind ten times as he took a seat.
 Papen was placed under house arrest at his private apartment in the Lennéstraße.
 Tschirschky, Savigny and Hummelsheim were all arrested and held temporarily at Gestapo headquarters.
 Kageneck, Ketteler and Josten were able to leave unhindered and escaped.
 Jung – who had already been arrested on June 25 – was shot later that day.